lulav/LRS_Documentation/docs_tutorials/poliastro/poliastro.md

 2. Orbital maneuver example
 3. Atmospheric drag simulation.

-You can find all information about used functions and mathematical explanation on the [Poliastro Website](https://docs.poliastro.space/en/stable/). <br/>
+You can find all the information about the used functions and the mathematical explanation on the [Poliastro Website](https://docs.poliastro.space/en/stable/). <br/>
 All project installation, code overview and usage details are also available on the project's [GitHub page](https://github.com/citros-garden/poliastro).

 ![jpg](img/img0.jpg)